rmagon/gatsby-starter-interviews/README.md

 1. Open the `data` directory in your code editor of choice.
 2. Edit `questions.json` and add a new element.
 3. Save your changes.
-4. The question will only appear when we use the same questionId in one of the interviews
++ Note: The question will only appear when we use the same `questionId` in one of the interviews

 #### To add more interviews
 1. Open the `data/interviews` directory in your code editor of choice.